noah-johny/emi-calculator-app/README.md

 # EMI Calculator

-A Flutter Project to calculate your Monthly EMI.
+A Flutter App that calculates your Monthly EMI.

 ## Getting Started